 Some other examples of available packages (which are not Squid related) are:

 Bandwidth monitors that show traffic by IP address such as ntopng, and Darkstat.

-Extra services such as FreeRADIUS.
+Extra services such as FreeRADIUS and BIND.

 System utilities such as NUT for monitoring a UPS.

 Popular third-party utilities such as nmap, iperf, and arping.